aleshaleksey/fansys23/08-spell-list.md

 **Note**: 65,000 cubic feet is enough to fill a 3m deep, 25m swimming pool.

-**Upcast**: The Spell's radius increases by 10ft and the volume of water produced increases by 200 5ft cubes (13,000 cubic feet) for every extra MP dice above 5.
+**Upcast**: The Spell's radius increases by 10ft and the volume of water produced increases by 200 5ft cubes (13,000 cubic feet) for every extra MP die above 5.
 Alternatively the damage increases by 1d12.

 **Global**: The spell's radius increases to a radius of 1000ft.
 The volume of water produced is enough to submerge an area of 5sq miles to a depth of 50ft.
 The water takes 1 minute to spread over the area.
 Every round an entity must succeed a swim roll (vs caster's Threshold) to reach the surface or suffer 3d6 damage.
 Structures automatically take 3 dice of damage every round, and are usually swept away.